imalikov/pine_script_docs/source/faq/Programming.rst

 -------------------------------------------------------

 * v1 to v2
     Select all code and then delete it.
-There is no reason why you should still have v1 code.
+There is no reason why you should still have any v1 code.
 * v2 to v3
-    Converting from v2 is fairly complicated and can't be easily converted like in later versions.
+    Converting from v2 is relatively complicated and can't be easily converted like in later versions.
-    For more information, you should read this `conversion article <https://www.tradingview.com/pine-script-docs/en/v5/migration_guides/To_Pine_version_3.html>`__.
+    You should read this `conversion article for more information <https://www.tradingview.com/pine-script-docs/en/v5/migration_guides/To_Pine_version_3.html>`__.
 * v3 to v4 or v4 to v5
-    Simply click on the three dots to the right of the Publish script button and you will see an option that says Convert to v4 or v5 depending on the current version of the script.
+    Click on the three dots to the right of the Publish script button, and you will see an option that says Convert to v4 or v5, depending on the current version of the script.

 How can I examine the value of a string in my script?
 -----------------------------------------------------

-See the this section of the Pine Script™ User Manual on `debugging strings <https://www.tradingview.com/pine-script-docs/en/v5/writing/Debugging.html#displaying-strings>`__.
+See this section of the Pine Script™ User Manual on `debugging strings <https://www.tradingview.com/pine-script-docs/en/v5/writing/Debugging.html#displaying-strings>`__.

 This example shows how you can print custom data on a chart using different colored lines: